Woman killed in police-involved shooting on I-90 in Elgin ID'd

 The shooting and evidence gathering that followed shut down the westbound lanes of the Jane Addams Tollway for four hours, reopening before 9 a.m.
 Meanwhile, Elgin police are offering condolences to the woman's family.

-An officer is on paid administrative leave pending the outcome of the outcome of the investigation, per department policy.
+The officer involved has been placed on paid administrative leave pending the outcome of the outcome of the investigation, per department policy.

 Meanwhile, police are in the process of downloading all of the body camera footage that was recorded the scene.